tleguern/ansible-role-cssdm/README.md

 An ansible role dedicated to the Installation of Metamod:Source such as [ansible-role-metamod-source](https://github.com/tleguern/ansible-role-metamod-source).

-An ansible role dedicated to the installation of a Source mod such as [ansible-role-cstrike-source](https://github.com/tleguern/ansible-role-cstrike-source) or any role providing the `Restart {{ metamod_source_game }}` handler.
+An ansible role dedicated to the installation of a Source mod such as [ansible-role-cstrike-source](https://github.com/tleguern/ansible-role-cstrike-source) or any role providing the `Restart cstrike-source` handler.

 ## Role Variables